Removing the mask -- reconstructing a scalar field on the sphere from a masked field: Numerical experiments

 \subsection{Experiments}

 Initially we assume there is no noise, that is $\beps=0$.
-In particular the noise covariance matrix $\eCov = 0$.
+In this case the noise covariance matrix $\eCov$ is zero.
 We can still interpret \eqref{eq:model} as a least squares problem, which is solved using the QR factorization.
 The reconstructed field $\widehat{a}(\br), \br\in \Sph$ and the corresponding error field $\widehat{a}(\br) - a(\br), \br\in \Sph$ are shown in Figure~\ref{fig:No noise}.
 The rows of Tables~\ref{tab:l2_errors} and \ref{tab:l2_errors 0 and 1} with $\eCov_\ell = 0$ correspond to the no-noise experiment.